SonicGear Main Page

 Note: Archie still believes that all emeralds are always green, even chaos emeralds.
 They never played a Sonic game, and are running on the assumption that it is just like Earth emeralds.
 Why hasn't anyone told them, after all these years?

-It is now confirmed that the series will continue another 3 issues, in the coming months.
+It is now confirmed that the series will continue in the coming months.
 It appears support (unsurprisingly) is good for the books so far, so expect more great Sonic content to collect!

 No "Archie" characters are featured, meaning you can jump right in.
 The stories seem appropriate to the way the show is handled.